Rolex Caliber 3235 In-Depth Guide

 Rolex is a watch brand that does things differently from most of its competitors.
 Rolex calls it ”the Rolex way”.

-Rolex has almost always stayed in its lane and focused on themselves, while other brands have glanced at Rolex and what is coming out of the factory.
+Rolex has almost always stayed in its lane and focused on itself, while other brands have glanced at Rolex and what is coming out of the factory.

 In 2015, a rumor started spreading about a new movement from Rolex – the Rolex caliber 3235, and it’s fascinating that a part of a Rolex watch that most people won’t see can engage so many people.